 - Take good care of your orchid and it should show signs of revival over the next few months with new leaves emerging or new roots replacing the old damaged roots.

 I must emphasis the importance of using a specially formulated orchid fertilizer (available from garden centers and on Amazon) when feeding orchids.

-Orchids natural growing conditions are fairly unusual (they like to grow on trees and often attain nutrients from rain water or water vapor around them) and there roots are far too sensitive for ordinary fertilizer.
+Orchids’ natural growing conditions are fairly unusual (they like to grow on trees and often attain nutrients from rainwater or water vapor around them) and their roots are far too sensitive for ordinary fertilizer.

-Special orchid fertilizer applied at the correct frequency and at the right quantity should support health orchid growth and promote flowering, so always follow the manufacturers instructions.
+Special orchid fertilizer applied at the correct frequency and at the right quantity should support healthy orchid growth and promote flowering, so always follow the manufacturer’s instructions.